Conservative Democrat

-In American politics, a conservative Democrat is a member of the Democratic Party with more conservative views than most Democrats.
-Traditionally, conservative Democrats have been elected to office from the Southern states, rural areas, and the Great Plains.
+In American politics, a Conservative Democrat is a member of the Democratic Party with more conservative views than most Democrats.
+Traditionally, conservative Democrats have been elected to office from the Southern states, rural areas, the Rust Belt, and the Great Plains.
 In 2019, the Pew Research Center found that 14% of Democratic and Democratic-leaning registered voters identify as conservative or very conservative, 38% identify as moderate, and 47% identify as liberal or very liberal.

 Before 1964, the Democratic Party and Republican Party each had influential liberal, moderate, and conservative wings.
 During this period, conservative Democrats formed the Democratic half of the conservative coalition.
 After 1964, the Democratic Party retained its conservative wing through the 1970s with the help of urban machine politics.
-In the 21st century, the number of conservative Democrats decreased as the party moved leftward.
+The numerical decline of conservative Democrats is attributed to the Southern strategy, which realigned conservative white voters in the South to the Republican Party following the Civil Rights Act of 1964 and the Voting Rights Act of 1965 In the 21st century, the number of conservative Democrats decreased substantially.
+Over this period from, 1960s to 2010s, after the southern strategy, the party generally moved rightward on economic policy, embracing neoliberalism under the New Democrats, deregulation (including the repeal of Glass–Steagall), welfare reform, and fiscal austerity, abandoning New Deal era liberalism while moving leftward primarily on social and cultural issues such as LGBTQ+ rights, racial justice, and reproductive rights.
+(Note: Attributed to multiple references:)

 The Blue Dog Coalition represents centrist and conservative Democrats in the U.S. House of Representatives.
+Post 2020s the Blue Dog Coalition has shrunken significantly due to electoral losses in conservative districts and primary challenges from more liberal opponents.

 History

 1876–1964: Solid South

 The Solid South describes the reliable electoral support of the U.S. Southern states for Democratic Party candidates for almost a century after the Reconstruction era.
 Except for 1928, when Catholic candidate Al Smith ran on the Democratic ticket, Democrats won heavily in the South in every presidential election from 1876 until 1964 (and even in 1928, the divided South provided most of Smith's electoral votes).
-The Democratic dominance originated in many Southerners' animosity towards the Republican Party's role in the Civil War and Reconstruction.
+Democratic Party domination was bolstered by restrictions preventing blacks from voting and built on white supremacist Southerners' animosity towards the Republican Party's role in the Civil War and Reconstruction.